Birmingham’s bold bid to host the first carbon neutral Commonwealth Games

 Here’s how to plan a sustainable visit to England’s second city as it counts down to 2022, writes Richard Franks

-Birmingham has all the makings of a world class destination, as cities go.
+Birmingham has all the makings of a world-class destination, as cities go.
 This gritty second city once manufactured everything from whistles to cars, birthed Black Sabbath and ELO, pioneered the world-famous balti and even gave us bars of Dairy Milk.
 And, thanks to the stratospheric rise of Stephen Knight’s Peaky Blinders TV series, Birmingham is now recognised around the globe.

-After more years of ridicule and rejection than one would like to recall (1992 Olympics; 2013 City of Culture; 2018 Channel 4 relocation, to name a few) Birmingham can soon, finally, showcase its big hitting tourism potential on the global stage.
-In 12 months’ time, the 2022 Commonwealth Games will arrive in the West Midlands – and it will be the very first carbon neutral Games.
+After more years of ridicule and rejection than one would like to recall (1992 Olympics; 2013 City of Culture; 2018 Channel 4 relocation, to name a few) Birmingham can soon, finally, showcase its big-hitting tourism potential on the global stage.
+In 12 months’ time, the 2022 Commonwealth Games will arrive in the West Midlands – and it will be the very first carbon-neutral Games.

-“Birmingham 2022’s plan to stage the first ever carbon neutral Commonwealth Games is an historic moment for Commonwealth Sport,” said Commonwealth Games Federation President, Dame Louise Martin.
+“Birmingham 2022’s plan to stage the first-ever carbon neutral Commonwealth Games is a historic moment for Commonwealth Sport,” said Commonwealth Games Federation president, Dame Louise Martin.
 “It reinforces our commitment to ensure that the Games leave a positive social and environmental legacy for generations to come.”

 Birmingham 2022’s sustainability pledge is impressive.
-From plans to plant 2,022 acres of new forest to eliminating single use plastic and promising to reuse and repurpose all of its acquired assets, city bosses and partner Severn Trent Water promise a record breaking event on the horizon.
+From plans to plant 2,022 acres of new forest to eliminating single-use plastic and pledging to reuse and repurpose all of its acquired assets, city bosses and partner Severn Trent Water promise a record-breaking event on the horizon.

-With the main ticket ballot officially opening next month and itinerary planning in full swing, it’s a good time to get thinking of the little changes you can make to help Birmingham 2022 be the greenest Games yet.
+With the main ticket ballot officially opening next month and itinerary planning in full swing, it’s a good time to get thinking of the little changes you can make to help make Birmingham 2022 the greenest Games yet.

 Take greener transport